I am a nurse. A registered nurse. In an ICU.

 BUT on a day where your patient isn’t back from theatre so you can split early, or you’re over staffed so they’re offering annual leave for the day/night, or you get a single patient and they don’t whinge AT ALL and tell you beautiful stories of how they met their wife or they’re off their heads on morphine and propose to you all day, or you get a really critically unstable patient that doesn’t die on your shift, or at the end of the day when the patient you extubated this morning is sitting out in a chair, washed, eating dinner and chatting to his wife, or when you have to give an enema and it has NO effect on your shift (phew!) – then it’s hard not to think ‘yeaaaah, my job rules!’

-EXCEPT then maybe a patient dies and you have to figure out how to dress a dead guy with SUPER stiff arms into a button up pyjama top before his wife gets to the hospital and his arm just won’t fucking go in.
-At the time, you wonder what your other 21yr old friends are up to that Friday night, you cry for the dead man, maybe say a prayer to send his soul on its way (not because you’re all together religious, but because you don’t want that same spirit hanging around haunting you on night shift), and wish you weren’t a nurse because you have to be there when his wife comes in, and because you don’t know how to keep this dead mans mouth closed and he’s kind of falling on you as you and your other first year nurse friend dress him and pretend you aren’t shitting yourself.
+EXCEPT then maybe a patient dies and you have to figure out how to dress a dead guy with SUPER stiff arms into a button up pyjama top before his wife gets to the hospital and his arm just won’t. go. in.
+At the time, you wonder what your other 21yr old friends are up to that Friday night, you cry for the dead man, maybe say a prayer to send his soul on its way (not because you’re all together religious, but because you don’t want that same spirit hanging around haunting you on night shift), and wish you weren’t a nurse because you have to be there when his wife comes in, and because you don’t know how to keep this dead mans mouth closed and he’s kind of falling on you as you and your other first year nurse friend dress him and pretend you aren’t scared as hell.

 THEN the next day the little lady with dementia comes in with cellulitis in her legs, is bed bound and thinks that her husband is coming to pick her up because they are going out dancing.
 You sit with her, listen to her stories and she tells you that your hands are beautiful and very soft and proceeds to bed-waltz with you.
 (Don’t mind the fact she tells EVERYONE they have the most beautiful/softest hands.
 Floozy.)
 So the world is okay and you feel like you make a bit of a difference if only for 5 minutes by listening to the ramblings of a demented 95 year old.